AdobeDocs/journey-optimizer.en/help/using/reports/journey-global-report-cja.md

 ![](assets/cja-journey-canvas.png)

 The **[!UICONTROL Journey Canvas]** widget allows you to visually trace the trajectory of your targeted profiles as they navigate through your journey.
+[Learn more in Customer Journey Analytics documentation](https://experienceleague.adobe.com/en/docs/analytics-platform/using/cja-workspace/visualizations/journey-canvas/journey-canvas)

 Enhance your canvas customization with the following options: